adamrobles7/AI-Assistant-Project---DetailerDash/README.md

 ### Consumer Flow
 1. Create account with "Personal" type
 2. Use "Find" tab to search for a business by handle
+3. Try the AI Assistant on business profile
+   - Ask questions like "What services do you offer?"
+   - Test natural language: "I need a detail for my 2020 Honda Civic"
+   - Check pricing: "How much is a full detail?"
+   - Start booking from AI chat
-3. Book appointment through complete flow
+4. Book appointment through complete flow
-4. View appointment in Schedule
+5. View appointment in Schedule
-5. Cancel appointment from detail view
+6. Cancel appointment from detail view

 ### Business Flow
 1. Create account with "Business" type and business name